NFL Schedule: Super Bowl Rematch, L.A. Chargers Debut & All The Primetime Games

 Week 9 (Nov.
 2): Buffalo Bills at New York Jets (NFL Network)

-Week 14 (Dec.
-7): New Orleans Saints at Atlanta Falcons (NFL Network)
+Week 14: (Dec.
+7): New Orleans Saints at Atlanta Falcons (NBC/NFL Network/Amazon)

 Sunday Night Football (all games NBC and 5:30 PM PT; * denotes flex game):